shubhhhGT/StudyNotion_EdTech/README.md

 - **Payment Integration:** Buy courses securely with Razorpay.
 - **Cloud-based Media Management:** All our images, videos, and documents are stored and managed by Cloudinary.
 - **Markdown Formatting:** Courses are stored in Markdown format for a cool display.
+- **Login with Google:** Users can now log in seamlessly using their Google accounts.

 ### Tools in Action 🛠️